-• Camp activities progress by age and beginning with girls going into 5th grade, they will have choices of activities to participate in throughout the day.

-• Girls going into 5th grade will be housed in Raccoon Ridge, the platform tent unit.
-The tents have wood floors, wood support frames, heavy canvas roofs and sides that can be rolled up or down as needed, and beds equipped with bed nets, cubbies, and twinkle lights.
+- Camp activities progress by age and beginning with girls going into 5th grade, they will have choices of activities to participate in throughout the day.7 - Girls going into 5th grade will meet the epic challenge of Raccoon Ridge, the platform tent unit.
+Platform tents are the original Girl Scout camp experience and foster a camper's progression, grit, and accomplishment. - The tents have giant fans, wood floors, wood support frames, heavy canvas roofs and sides that can be rolled up or down as needed, and beds equipped with bed nets, cubbies, and twinkle lights to make it cozy.